-Tommy Farrow is one of the most talked-about new artists of 2020.
-His debut release ‘Let’s Just / Can’t Explain’ has over 1 million streams on Spotify.
+Tommy Farrow is one of the most talked-about new artists in the U.K. dance music scene.
+His debut release 'Let’s Just / Can't Explain' has over 1 million streams on Spotify.

-So how has Tommy Farrow and label Stress Records produced such results?
+So how has Tommy Farrow and the label Stress Records produced such results?

 When Tommy started to send Let’s Just and Can’t Explain out to labels, he received no response.
 He soon realised why when Stress Records replied to Tommy telling him the link he had sent didn’t work.
 After receiving a link that worked, Stress signed the record on the spot.